Canva AI Review 2026: Magic Studio Free vs Pro Limits (Is It Worth $15/Month?)

 The question is: does adding AI to an already-useful tool make it genuinely better, or is it a collection of gimmicks slapped on top of a product that was already fine?

-I dug into every major AI feature Canva offers, compared the free vs. paid plans, and tried to answer the question you actually care about: is Canva AI worth paying for?
+We dug into every major AI feature Canva offers, compared the free vs. paid plans (drawing on Canva’s official documentation, public pricing, and user reports), and analyzed the question you actually care about: is Canva AI worth paying for?

 What Is Canva AI (Magic Studio)?